DrBookings/drbookings/CONTRIBUTING.md

+# Contributing to DrBookings

-Please feel free to open an [Issue ](https://github.com/DrBookings/drbookings/issues/new) for bugs, feature requests and questions.
+Please feel free to open an [Issue](https://github.com/DrBookings/drbookings/issues/new) for bugs, feature requests and questions.